 YES, every home owner has the legal right to sell their property privately regardless of which State they live in but there may be some particular points that apply specifically to a certain State.

 Following are the key points you need to know when selling a property in New South Wales:

-* The first thing you need to know is that a residential property cannot be 'advertised' in for sale in NSW until a Contract of Sale has been prepared.
+* The first thing you need to know is that a residential property cannot be 'advertised' for sale in NSW until a Contract of Sale has been prepared.

-New language guidelines: terms such as "offers over", "offers above", or any symbol must not be used in your advertised listings (e.g. $500,000+)
+"offers over"; "offers above"; or any symbol must not be used in your advertised listings (e.g. $500,000 "+" ).

 Accurate price ranges: the upper end of the range should be no more than 10% higher than the lower price figure (e.g. $500,000 - $550,000) which thus helps to provide a more accurate guide on the expected sales price.